 - 6.1 The Formula 3 European Championship driver's title will be awarded to the driver who has scored the highest number of points, taking into consideration all the results obtained during the Events which have actually taken place. - 6.2 The Formula 3 European Championship best Rookie title will be awarded to the driver who has scored the highest number of points, taking into consideration all the results obtained during the Events which have actually taken place.
-Drivers will only be eligible for this title if, prior to the first FIA Formula 3 European Championship Event he takes part in, he had competed in cars with a performance level lower than that of a Formula 3 car and taken part in no more than three race Events in a Formula 3 car.
-For the purposes of this Article only, a Formula 3 car will be considered one from either the current or previous generation. - Drivers will be considered eligible for this title at the absolute discretion of the FIA. - 6.3 The Formula 3 European Championship team title will be awarded to the competitor which has scored the highest number of points, results from two cars, nominated by each team before the end of initial scrutineering, being taken into account. - For teams with one or two drivers nomination shall be considered automatic. - 6.4 Points for all three titles will be awarded at each race according to the following scales:
+Drivers will not be eligible for this title if, prior to the first FIA Formula 3 European Championship Event he takes part in, he had competed in cars with a performance level lower higher than that of a Formula 3 car and or taken part in more than three race Events in the FIA Formula 3 car.
+For the purposes of this Article only, a Formula 3 car will be considered one from either the current or previous generation.

+Drivers will be considered eligible for this title at the absolute discretion of the FIA.

+6.3 The Formula 3 European Championship team title will be awarded to the competitor which has scored the highest number of points, counting results from the his two highest scoring cars, nominated by each team before the end of initial scrutineering, being taken into account.
+Points for positions occupied by any other car(s) from the same competitor will be allocated to the next competitor(s) down the official race classification.